jberry2/sa4-presentation/README.md

 HTML Starter Deck for Smartapps4 Presentations

 Use this presentation as a starting point and make it your own.
-Be sure to save each presentation as its own folder.
+Be sure to save each presentation as its own repo.

  - [Blog](http://www.blog.smartapps4.com)